viraat/fellowshipai/README.md

 - They report an one-shot classification accuracy of 92% using Siamese ConvNets

 ## Solution
-- Attempted to replicate the Siamese ConvNet as proposed by [Koch et. al](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf)
+- Attempted to replicate the Siamese ConvNet as proposed by [Koch et. al](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf).
+Implementation in [omniglot-kochnet.ipynb](https://github.com/viraat/fellowshipai/blob/master/omniglot-kochnet.ipynb)
 - The background set is split into a train and validation set in [train_test_split.ipynb](https://github.com/viraat/fellowshipai/blob/master/train_test_split.ipynb)
 - Differences include using ADAM optimizer, and training for 100 epochs.
 - Same network architecture is used.